Remotely Operated Auto Racers: History

-ROAR was originally organized in 1967 By George Siposs and Norb Meyers and a small group of people dedicated to forming competitive Radio Controlled Car Racing and was the first organization in the world to sanction competitive Model Car Racing.
+ROAR was originally organized in 1967 By George Siposs and Norb Meyer and a small group of people dedicated to forming competitive Radio Controlled Car Racing and was the first organization in the world to sanction competitive Model Car Racing.
 In 1968 the first ROAR National Championship race was held at Sunset Ford car dealership in Garden Grove, California using 1/8th scale nitro pan cars.
 ROAR has steadily grown and evolved as the sport has grown.
 ROAR is the oldest sanctioning body in the world.

 ROAR is one of four affiliated blocs that form the International Federation of Model Auto Racing (IFMAR).
 ROAR is one of four votes of approval of rules and regulations for IFMAR and is the only organization in the United States and Canada that can qualify drivers to participate in the IFMAR World Championships.
 ROAR publishes a yearly rule book that governs most forms of electric and fuel R/C racing in the U.S. and Canada and is widely used by tracks as the competitive racing standard.
 ROAR sanctions club racing, Region races and select events such as the Winternats, Great Lakes Challenge, Texas Biggie, etc. Each year ROAR holds a Championship to determine a National Champion for select classes.
 ROAR is a non-profit organization that provides insurance for racing participants, spectators and facilities.
-Steve Pond was elected ROAR president in 2015.
+Clayton Young was elected ROAR president in 2023.